 Best for Sensitive Skin: Cetaphil Daily Advance Lotion

-Dry skin that's also sensitive can be tricky to deal with, but Cetaphil Daily Advance Lotion provides gentle, soothing relief.
+Dry skin that's also sensitive can be tricky to deal with.
+Thankfully, Cetaphil Daily Advance Lotion provides gentle, soothing relief.
 With shea butter, glycerin, macadamia oil, and vitamins E and B5, it hydrates and replenishes skin instantly.
-Also, this rich facial lotion is non-comedogenic, so you shouldn't have to worry about clogged pores—you'll simply have soft, moisturized, and smooth skin for up to 24 hours.
+Also, this rich facial lotion is non-comedogenic, so you shouldn't have to worry about clogged pores—you'll simply be left with soft, moisturized, and smooth skin for up to 24 hours.
 What's not to love?

 Best for Nighttime: Alaffia Coconut Reishi Night Cream